nedbat/scriv/docs/configuration.rst

 In this case, the file ``myproj/__init__.py`` will be read, and the ``__version__`` value will be found and used as the version setting.

-Currently Python, TOML and YAML files are supported for literals, but other syntaxes can be supported in the future.
+Currently Python, .cfg, TOML and YAML files are supported for literals, but other syntaxes can be supported in the future.

 When using a TOML file, the value is specified using periods to separate the sections and key names::